OpenNMS-Archives/vmware/OPENNMS-VM-README.txt

 ------------

-This VM image is provided in the hope that it makes OpenNMS a little easier to evaluate OpenNMS.
+This VM image is provided in the hope that it makes OpenNMS a little easier to evaluate.
 All of the initial configuration work has been done on this VM so that after modifying two files you should be able to start OpenNMS and kick the tires.
 It is not recommended that this VM image be used in production except for smaller networks.

 The VM